ghalex/ghalex/README.md

 ### Hi there 👋

 Hi!
-I’m @ghalex, a frontend geek, entrepreneur, and father of two sons.
+I’m @ghalex, an experienced engineer, entrepreneur, and father of two.
+Passionate about open source, generative AI, and innovative problem-solving.

 I love to write { code }, checkout my blog to find out more about me https://ghalex.com